feoff3/pyTarget/README.md

 10. To end the session (and disconnect the disk):
 - `iscsicli logouttarget <session-id>`, where <session-id>  is reported by `iscsicli reporttargetmappings`, e.g. `iscsicli logouttarget fffffa800626e018-4000013700000006`

+## Accelerate with Nuitka
+When number of requests exceed 8K per second, CPU becomes a bottleneck and standard Python impl becomes too slow.
+There are certain ways to accelerate a Python applications.
+One of them is to use one of frameworks like Cython, or more modern Nuitka to convert some of python code to C binary and execute it natively thus saving CPU.

+### Install Nuitka

+On build computer to:
+`python -m pip install -U nuitka`

+### Build pyTarged with Nuitka

+Navigate to `src` directory

+`python -m nuitka --standalone --follow-imports pyTarget.py`

+The result will be output to `pyTarget.dist` directory.
+Copy this directory to the target computer or embed into an installer.

+### Run

+Run `pyTarget.dist/pyTarget.exe`.
+Keep in mind that config xml should be created and reside inside `pyTarget.dist` directory.

+Note: Nuitka doesn't provide any significant improvement in performance, but at least provide a way to redist the target